Clemapfel/Mousetrap.jl/docs/src/manual/03_actions.md

 + `<Alt><Control><Shift>` is **not** a shortcut, because it does not contain a non-modifier
 + `<Control>xy` (that is the `X` key *and* the `Y` key) is **not** a shortcut, because it contains more than one non-modifier key

-Shortcuts are represented as strings, which have a specific syntax.
+Shortcuts are represented as c-strings, which have a specific syntax.
 As seen above, each modifier is enclosed in `<``>`, with no spaces.
 After the group of modifiers, the non-modifier key is placed after the last modifiers `>`.
 Some more examples:

 + "Control + C" is written `<Control>c`
 + "Alt + LeftArrow" is written as `<Alt>Left` (sic, `L` is capitalized)
 + "Shift + 1" is written as `exclam`

 That last one requires explanation.
 On most keyboard layouts, to type `!`, the user has to press the shift modifier key, then press the `1` key.
 When "Shift + 1" is pressed, mousetrap does not receive this keyboard key event as-is, instead, it receives a single key event for the `!` key, with no modifiers.
-The identification of `!` is `exclam`, hence why "Shift + 1" is written as `exclam`.
+The identifier of `!` is `exclam`, hence why "Shift + 1" is written as `exclam`.

 !!!
 Note "Hint: Looking up Key Identifiers"

-    An example on how to look up the key identifier as a string will be performed here.
+    An example on how to look up the key identifier will be performed here.

     Let's say we want to write the shortcut "Control + Space".
 We know that we can write "Control" as `<Control>`.
 Next, we navigate to https://github.com/Clemapfel/mousetrap.jl/blob/main/src/key_codes.jl, which has a list of all keys recognized by mousetrap.
 In [line 1039](https://github.com/Clemapfel/mousetrap.jl/blob/main/src/key_codes.jl#L1039), we find that the constant for the space key is called `KEY_space`.
 The identifier of a key used for shortcuts is this name, minus the `KEY_`.
-For the space key, the identifier is therefore `space`.
+For the spacebar key, the identifier is therefore `space`.

     One more obscure example, to write "Alt + Beta", that is the `β` key on the somewhat rare greek keyboard layout, we find the constant named `KEY_Greek_BETA` in [line 3034](https://github.com/Clemapfel/mousetrap.jl/blob/main/src/key_codes.jl#L3034).
-Erasing `KEY_` again, the key's string identifier is `Greek_BETA`.
+Erasing `KEY_` again, the keys identifier is `Greek_BETA`.
 "Alt + Beta" is therefore written as `<Alt>Greek_BETA`

     If we make an error and use the wrong identifier, a soft warning will be printed at runtime, informing us of this.